lalalilo/calendar-challenge/README.md

 - The time spent per day is the sum of the time spent per exercise (end - start) of that day
 - The disk should follow these rules:
-  - the area is proportional to the time spent when the time spent is less than or equal to 30min.
   - The diameter is 0px when the activity is 0min.
   - The diameter is 40px when the activity is 30min or more.
   - The diameter is proportinal to the time spent if the student was active between 0 and 30min.